absolutelynick/recipe-app-api/README.md

 # Recipe-App-API

-Django Rest-API Test Site for a Recipe Website
+Simple Django Rest-API Test for a Recipe Website